snada/openal-alure-sandbox/README.md

 - Link your executable against this local version
 - Copy hrtf file definitions into the executable directory

 This environment will produce a binary file only runnable within your machine (at least on Mac and Linux, as Windows will automatically search for shared libs on the exe directory).
-If you ever want to distribute your app, either install the dependencies on your system and package accordingly, or
+If you ever want to distribute your app, either install the dependencies on your system and package accordingly, or find your way to build a relocatable package via RPATH.

 ## Build